Toyota Corona: Corona Coupé (T160; 1985)

-When the Celica was realigned from its former Toyota "A-series" RWD platform to share the Corona "T-series" FWD platform, the Celica notchback was rebranded as the Corona Coupé in Japan, which was identical to the internationally available Celica version with the only difference being the removal of the retractable headlights in favour of conventional fixed items.
+When the Celica was realigned from its former Toyota "A-series" RWD platform to share the Corona "T-series" FWD platform, the Celica notchback was rebranded as the Corona Coupé in Japan, which was identical to the internationally available Celica version with the only difference being the removal of the retractable headlights in favor of conventional fixed items.
 This replaced the rear-wheel-drive T140 Corona Coupé, leaving only a few vans and sedans in the RWD Corona lineup.
-The T160-series cars have a somewhat longer wheelbase as well as a wider track (front and rear) than the Celica version available elsewhere in the world.
+The T160-series cars have a slightly longer wheelbase and a wider track (front and rear) than the Celica version available elsewhere.
 The Corona Coupé remained exclusive to Toyopet Store Japanese dealerships along with the larger, all new Toyota Soarer, while the Celica liftback and convertible remained at Toyota Corolla Store locations.
-The Corona Coupé was manufactured from 1985 until 1989.
-In 1994 it was belatedly replaced by the Toyota Curren and sold at Toyota Vista Store locations.
+The Corona Coupé was manufactured from 1985 until 1989 when it was replaced by the Toyota Corona EXiV four-door hardtop coupe.
+In 1994, the two-door coupe was renamed as the Toyota Curren and sold at Toyota Vista Store locations.
+The bigger and more luxurious Toyota Soarer was available alongside the Corona Coupé at Toyopet Store locations, but the Soarer was more popular, and the Corona Coupé was no longer offered.

 The Corona Coupé came with three engines; the SOHC 1.8-litre 1S-iLU and two twin-cams, the 1.6-litre 4A-GELU or the 2-litre 3S-GELU.
 Chassis codes are ST160, AT160, and ST162.
 In May 1988, the 1.8-litre engine was replaced by the twin-cam 4S-FiLU.